hjoliver/dr-failover-cylc-8/README.md

 If failover is needed, on the other platform, run a script that loops over the workflows and (re)starts each at its most recent sync points.

-If the sync point is at a bottleneck in a workflow graph, (re)start might be as simple specifying one [start task](#start-tasks) but you may also need to handle
+If the sync point is at a bottleneck in the workflow graph, (re)start might be as simple specifying one [start task](#start-tasks) but you may also need to handle
  - [off-flow prerequisites](#off-flow-prerequisites)
  - [parentless tasks](#parentless-tasks)